Fresh Raspberry LemonadeJump to Recipe

 When it comes to lemonade, there’s something to be said for the quickness of a mix.
 But when you’re in the mood for a seriously refreshing drink, nothing beats fresh-squeezed juice.

-I have just a normal $10 juicer that gets the job done okay.
-If you don’t have a juicer, you can also just use a fork to press on the inside half of the lemon as you wring it out.
+For the lemons, I use a juicer, but if you don’t have a juicer, you can also just use a fork to press on the inside half of the lemon as you wring it out.
 That’ll maximize your juice levels.

 Depending on the size of your lemons, you might need more than six.
 You’re looking for about a cup of lemon juice.
 Six really big lemons gave me a bit over a cup which is perfect.